aummn/reece-address-book/README.md

     $ java -jar target/reece-address-book-1.0.jar

 This would start the address book application and present the address book info UI.
-Users can click the buttons to maintain address books and contacts.

 Stop Running Application from the command line